 2. If the SMF had sent an early notification to the AF and the runtime coordination between 5GC and AF is enabled based on local configuration as specified in clause 4.3.6.3, according to the indication of "AF acknowledgment to be expected" included in AF subscription to SMF events, the SMF waits for a notification response from the AF.
 If the SMF receives a negative notification response from the AF, the SMF may stop the procedure.

-The SMF invokes the Namf_Communication_N1N2MessageTransfer (PDU Session ID, SMF Reallocation requested indication, N1 SM container (PDU Session Modification Command (Cause, PCO (PDU Session Address Lifetime value)))) where PDU Session ID indicates the existing PDU Session to be relocated and Cause indicates that a PDU Session re-establishment to the same DN is required.
+The SMF invokes the Namf_Communication_N1N2MessageTransfer (PDU Session ID, SMF Reallocation requested indication, the PCF ID, N1 SM container (PDU Session Modification Command (Cause, PCO (PDU Session Address Lifetime value)))) where PDU Session ID indicates the existing PDU Session to be relocated, the PCF ID for the for the PDU Session to be relocated and Cause indicates that a PDU Session re-establishment to the same DN is required.

+NOTE: The PCF ID is only included if the PDU Session is subject of usage monitoring, i.e., there are monitoring keys provided for the PDU Session or in the PCC Rules provisionined for the PDU Session.

 The SMF Reallocation requested indication indicates whether the SMF is requested to be reallocated.

 The PDU Session Address Lifetime value is delivered to the UE upper layers in PCO and indicates how long the network is willing to maintain the PDU Session.
 The SMF starts a PDU Session Release timer corresponding to the PDU Session Address Lifetime value.

 3a.
 The AMF forwards the NAS message to the UE.
 The UE can provide the release timer value to the upper layers if received in the PDU Session Modification Command.
+The AMF stores the PCF ID in the PDU Session Context.

 3b.
 The UE acknowledges the PDU Session Modification Command.